Thanks for becoming a user of the ActivePipe platform.

-Under our standard payment terms, invoices will be raised in advance on or the 1st business day of each month and shall be payable 14 days after such date, or the nearest business day.
+Under our standard payment terms, invoices will be raised in advance on the "go-live" date and shall be payable 14 days after such date, or the nearest business day.

 Any single user licence is restricted to a maximum database size of 10,000 contacts and a maximum monthly send capacity of 30,000 emails.